Lazy22zz/UE5---TankGame/README.md

   -

 https://github.com/user-attachments/assets/22e5c4e2-ac09-4c13-bf25-6e16be3546f6
-  - issue 2: fuzzy snapping, <span style="color:red">It looks like UE5.4 fixed this issue, so the source code does not use Solution 2's code.</span>
+  - issue 2: fuzzy snapping,
-  -
+  - <span style="color:red">it looks like ue5.4 fix this issue, so the source code does not use the solution 2's code.</span>

 https://github.com/user-attachments/assets/bc1685ca-825e-4768-bf1c-721007400895
   - solution 1: add blocking volumn to the edge of the world.
 Place actors panel->volumn->blocking volumn, make the visibility (in collision presents) is block.